affilirator/thekitchen-pot/src/content/blog/red-copper-cookware-reviews.md

 For comfort, the Copper Chef frying pans come with riveted handles that offer extra-secure grip, thus making it easy to handle the pan even when full.

-While it's rated dishwasher safe, we recommend that you hand wash it using warm soapy water and a sponge.
+While it’s rated dishwasher safe, we recommend that you hand wash it using warm soapy water and a sponge.
 This way, you will be sure that the nonstick surface will not deplete, which would result in the loss of its non-stick properties.

 [Check Latest Price on Amazon](https://www.amazon.com/Copper-Chef-Round-10-12/dp/B0727R698B/?tag=kitchenpot-20)

-## Red Copper Cookware Reviews - Comprehensive Buying Guide
+## Red Copper Cookware Reviews – Comprehensive Buying Guide

 When you step out to buy red copper cookware, you’re likely to be overwhelmed by the many brands available in the market.